hcai-mms/hcai-mms.github.io/_publications/2026_01_ICASSP_MSM.md

 # what is the publication type and other bib specific properties
 bibentry: inproceedings
 bib:
-  journal: Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP),
-  booktitle: Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP),
+  booktitle: Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)
   editor:
 #  publisher: Association for Computing Machinery
 #  address: New York, NY, USA